joeywu63/financial_planner/d1/product-and-planning.md

 Communications:
  * What is the expected frequency?
 What methods/channels are appropriate?

-We are using the Slack app for online communications.
-Team members are expected to check new messages on the app at least once per day.
+We are using the Slack app for general communications.
+Team members are expected to check for new messages on the app at least once per day.
+The Slack workspace is divided into channels for organization.

+For voice or video calls, we will use Facebook or Zoom.

  * If you have a partner project, what is your process (in detail) for communicating with your partner?

-   * meeting once per week in person
-   * slack/zoom/fb voice call
-   * for partner: email, in person meeting every 2/3? weeks
+The main line of communication with the partner is through email, such as to provide updates on the project or arrange meetings.
+Our team representative will email the partner on behalf of the team, cc-ing the rest of the team members.

+Once every 2 weeks, there will be an in-person meeting with the partner.

 Meetings:
  * How are people held accountable for attending meetings, completing action items?
 Is there a moderator or process?

+If a team member is irresponsive, they will be told of the issue, then otherwise reported to the TA.

-   * moderator/faciliator for meetings (take turns talking)
+   * moderator/facilitator for meetings (take turns talking)
    * 3 strikes? -> TA

 Conflict Resolution: